Taiyabakhan/Tourism-Hub/README.md

 - **💳 Secure Payment Gateway**
   Seamless integration with Stripe for secure payments and bookings.

-- **🤖 Chatbot Assistance**
-  24/7 chatbot support to answer all travel-related queries.

 - **🚆 Travel Information**
   Real-time details on trains, buses, and flights for easy travel planning.